 Mona Lisa entering the 3rd dimension.
-Can Mona Lisa be a stereoscopic painting?
+Can the Mona Lisa be a stereoscopic painting?

 Although both versions of the Mona Lisa are very similar, they were produced from two different viewing angles.
-On the basis of the two versions both perspectives can be reconstructed and the positions of da Vinci and the second artist in relation to the model.
+On the basis of the two versions both perspectives as well as the positions of da Vinci and the second artist in relation to the model can be reconstructed.

 There is hardly any deviation compared with the visual apparatus (inter-ocular distance ∆ = 64 mm, n.s.).
 The 3D effect is particularly demonstrative in the hand region.
 It can be reconstructed via Fast Matlab Stereo Matching Algorithmus von Wim Abbeloos